gvwilson/thirdbit/reading.md

    A peaceful, inspiring meditation on one square meter of old growth forest through the course of a year.

-1. Tracy Kidder: *[The Soul of a New Machine][soul-machine]*.
-   The best book ever written about computing's Silver Age.

 1. Siddhartha Mukherjee: *[The Emperor of All Maladies][emperor-maladies]*.
    A history of cancer and its (mis)treatment, and of the people it has touched.